 Here is another simple early childhood physical development game.
 In partners, the children face one another (or you can play this at home with your child), and one partner plays the part of the 'reflection' of the other.
 When the child jumps, the partner needs to jump.
 When the child touches their nose, the partner needs to touch their nose.
 This helps in body awareness.

-My body
+My Body

+Here is another simple early childhood physical development game.
+In partners, the children face one another (or you can play this at home with your child), and one partner plays the part of the 'reflection' of the other.
 Get the children to point to their nose, their toes, or can put their elbows on their knees.
 Create many combinations and get the children to come up with new combinations.
 This gross motor activity for preschoolers is also a great way to teach children body awareness.

-I'm a basket
+I'm a Basket

-Lying on their stomach, bending their knees, get your child to hold on to their ankles and sway from side to side like a basket.
+This is my favorite gross motor activities for preschoolers.
+Lying on mats with their stomach and bending their knees, get your child to hold on to their ankles and sway from side to side like a basket.
 This is a great exercise that stretches their muscles, and teaches co-ordination and balance.
 Children love these simple gross motor activities for preschoolers.

 Free Dance